sandersn/mini-typescript/README.md

   - Bonus: Switch from semicolon to newline as statement ender.
 - Add string literals.
 - Add let.
-  - Then and add use-before-declaration errors in the checker.
+  - Then add use-before-declaration errors in the checker.
 - Allow var to have multiple declarations.
   - You'll need to convert a Symbol's declaration into a list.
   - Check that all declarations have the same type.
 - Add type aliases.
   - You'll need to convert a Symbol's declaration into a list.
+  - Name resolution will need to search a symbol's declarations to see whether it has a type declaration.
 - Add an ES5 transformer that converts let -> var.
 - Add function declarations and function calls.
 - Add arrow functions with an appropriate transform in ES5.